Generic Name: nitrofurantoin (NYE troe fue RAN toin)

 Macrobid should not be given to a child younger than 1 month old.

 How should I take Macrobid?

 Take Macrobid exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
-The normal dosage for adults and children over 12 years old is one 100 mg capsule taken every 12 hours for seven days.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Take this medication for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Macrobid will not treat a viral infection such as the common cold or flu.

-Macrobid can cause you to have unusual results with certain urine glucose (sugar) tests.
+Macrobid can cause unusual results with certain lab tests for glucose (sugar) in the urine.
 Tell any doctor who treats you that you are using Macrobid.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or has blood in it, call your doctor.
 Do not use any medicine to stop the diarrhea unless your doctor has told you to.